 Tutoring is a major feature of Title I-A equitable services.
 Private school teachers - contracted and paid by the LEA - can tutor before or after school (or home tutoring), but not during school.
 If a state teacher's license is required for LEA tutors, the same requirement applies to private school teachers contracted to tutor.
-School district teachers and third-party contractors can also be tutors.
+School district teachers and third-party contractors can also be tutors and can work with students during non-instructional time during school (i.e., during a "study hall" period).